kyhau/aws-notebook/Networking.md

    - To use **private DNS names**,
       - Enable **Private DNS Name **(when creating new Interface VPC Endpoint)
       - Set **VPC settings to true: enableDnsHostnames, enableDnsSupport**.
+1. Gateway Load Balancer endpoint (powered by AWS PrivateLink)
+   - A VPC endpoint that provides private connectivity between virtual appliances in the service provider VPC and application servers in the service consumer VPC.
+   - Traffic to and from a Gateway Load Balancer endpoint is configured using route tables.
+   - Traffic flows from the service consumer VPC over the Gateway Load Balancer endpoint to the Gateway Load Balancer in the service provider VPC, and then returns to the service consumer VPC.
+   - You must create the Gateway Load Balancer endpoint and the application servers in different subnets.
+This enables you to configure the Gateway Load Balancer endpoint as the next hop in the route table for the application subnet.
 1. Gateway VPC Endpoint for S3
    1. Attach an **Endpoint Policy** to the endpoint to limit its functionality.
    2. Add a **route** in the route tables for any subnets where the gateway will be used.